- Lawyer Programs

 - Giving Independent Legal Advice

-- Identify the client in accordance with the Law Society’s Client Identification and Verification rules.
+- Identify the client in accordance with the Law Society’s Client Identification and Verification Rules.

 - If the client needs an interpreter, have a neutral party interpret rather than a member of the family.